-Students will learn basic to advanced skills in culinary arts and hospitality management, to prepare students for a regional culinary competition as well as higher education and business opportunities in culinary arts and hospitality management.
-Students will learn skills from food safety handling practices to operating and managing a culinary business.
-By the end of the sessions students will be ServSafe certified, have a better intellectual and hands on understanding of the food cycle and be better equipped and prepared for higher education and culinary and hospitality management endeavors.
+Students learn basic to advanced skills in culinary arts and hospitality management, to prepare students for a regional culinary competition as well as higher education and business opportunities in culinary arts and hospitality management.
+Students learn skills from food safety handling practices to operating and managing a culinary business.
+By the end of the sessions students are ServSafe certified, have a better intellectual and hands on understanding of the food cycle and are better equipped and prepared for higher education and culinary and hospitality management endeavors.

 CLASSROOM EXPECTATIONS AND GOALS

-- Students are to have RESPECT for yourselves, each other, the chefs + instructors, and guests.
-This means paying attention to those who are speaking, teaching and being polite to everyone in our classroom sessions.
+- Students are to have RESPECT for themselves, each other, the chefs, instructors, and guests.
+This means paying attention to those who are speaking and teaching and being polite to everyone in the classroom sessions.

-- Each student will make an EFFORT to do their very best on every assignment, lesson and hands on activity assigned.
-Completing assignments + demonstrations, participating in classroom discussions, and being present in sessions show that you care about your education.
+- Each student will make an EFFORT to do their very best on every assignment, lesson, and hands-on activity assigned.
+Completing assignments and demonstrations, participating in classroom discussions, and being present in sessions show that you care about your education.
 Coming to class prepared each day is a step in the right direction.
 Students are also encouraged to always be open to tasting unfamiliar dishes or ingredients.
-Remember it is all about the EFFORT!
+Remember, it is all about the EFFORT!

-- Be PRESENT and On Time: Students who attend class regularly and arrive on time tend to do better work and understand more.
-Poor attendance causes students to miss lab work, which is hard to or impossible to recreate and be up to speed on lessons.
+- Be PRESENT and on time.
+Students who attend class regularly and arrive on time tend to do better work and understand more.
+Poor attendance causes students to miss lab work, which is hard or impossible to recreate and be up to speed on lessons.